laravel/docs/scout.md

 <a name="conditionally-searchable-model-instances"></a>
 ### Conditionally Searchable Model Instances

 Sometimes you may need to only make a model searchable under certain conditions.
-For example, imagine you have `App\Post` model that may be in one of two states: "draft" and "published".
-You may only want to allow "published" posts to be searchable.
+For example, imagine you have `App\Post` model that may be in one of two states: "draft" and "published" You may only want to allow "published" posts to be searchable.
 To accomplish this, you may define a `shouldBeSearchable` method on your model:

     public function shouldBeSearchable()
     {